-The X2 bit in the CKCON0 register (see Table 6) allows a switch from 12 clock periods per instruction to 6 clock periods and vice versa.
+The X2 bit in the CKCON0 register (see Table 15) allows a switch from 12 clock periods per instruction to 6 clock periods and vice versa.
 At reset, the speed is set according to X2 bit of Hardware Security Byte (HSB).
 By default, Standard mode is active.
 Setting the X2 bit activates the X2 feature (X2 mode).

-The T0X2, T1X2, T2X2, UartX2, PcaX2, and WdX2 bits in the CKCON0 register (See Table 6.) and SPIX2 bit in the CKCON1 register (see Table 7) allows a switch from standard peripheral speed (12 clock periods per peripheral clock cycle) to fast peripheral speed (6 clock periods per peripheral clock cycle).
+The T0X2, T1X2, T2X2, UARTX2, PCAX2, and WDX2 bits in the CKCON0 register (Table 15) and SPIX2 bit in the CKCON1 register (see Table 16) allow a switch from standard peripheral speed (12 clock periods per peripheral clock cycle) to fast peripheral speed (6 clock periods per peripheral clock cycle).
 These bits are active only in X2 mode.

-Table 6.
+Table 15.
 CKCON0 Register